laurens/spree_product_based_calculator/README.md

 Testing
 -------

-Note: testing does not work for me at the moment, since *rake test_app* fails to migrate the database.

 Be sure to bundle your dependencies and then create a dummy test app for the specs to run against.

     $ bundle